Claudio Bravo (painter): Death and legacy

-Bravo died at his home in Taroudant, Morocco, on June 4, 2011, of two heart attacks.
+Bravo died at his home in Taroudant, Morocco, on June 4, 2011, after the second of two heart attacks.

 On 8 November 2019, Google celebrated his 83rd birthday with a Google Doodle.

 Personal life

 Bravo was celibate for the last 2 decades of his life.
 In an interview for El Mercurio he stated, "That (romantic love) was very complicated for me...I’m too passionate and jealous.
 I decided that my paintings and my animals were my best sources of love.
 I don’t think I’ve had anyone in my bed since I was 50.
 I got tired of it."

 Bravo was assisted by Bachir Tabchich who was first hired as chauffeur but later relocated to Bravo's residence with his wife and children and worked as Bravo's assistant since 1979.
 Tabchich currently permits tours at Palais Claudio Bravo which is 10 kilometers north of Taroudant.